danmoldo/OpenLayers3GWT2.8Wrapper/README.md

 # OpenLayers3GWT2.8Wrapper
-GWT 2.8 Wrapper over OpenLayers 3 using JsInterop Nextget GWT
+This is a wrapper over [OpenLayers 3](http://openlayers.org/ "OpenLayers 3 website") using JsInterop from GWT 2.8

+The project has two modules:
+  * a GWT wrapper over OpenLayers 3 (gwt28-ol3-wrapper)
+  * a showcase of what the wrapper can do (gwt28-ol-demo)

+You can build the application using Maven and you can run it using `mvn gwt:run`.

+This project is still work in progress so stay tuned.